A privacy notice explains how we collect, store, and process your personal data.

 If you complete a customer satisfaction survey, your personal data in relation to that survey will be held by us for a period of up to 6 months from the date that you submitted the survey response.

-If you raise a complaint or there is a dispute between us, your personal data will be held by us for a period of up to seven years following the resolution of the complaint or dispute.
+If you raise a complaint or there is a dispute between us, your personal data will be held by us for a period of up to six years following the resolution of the complaint or dispute.

 If you raise a general enquiry with us (which does not involve a complaint or dispute), your personal data in relation to that enquiry will be held by us for a period of up to one month.